Fort Carson Regulations - you are required to read the FC 200-6 & 190-4 prior to recreating

 At PCMS, hunting by any legal method is generally the rule and low velocity restrictions are a rare occurrence at PCMS.
 However, Range Control makes the final determination regarding the type of firearms allowed in each training area at PCMS.

-Fort Carson training areas 2, 3, 4, 5, and 6 are available for archery only.
+Fort Carson training areas 2, 3, 4, 5, and 6 are available for archery only when they are open.
 Crossbows can be used during rifle seasons.
-The Bird Farm is archery only during availble date in December only, otherwise it is a no hunting area.
+The Bird Farm is archery only during available dates in December only, otherwise it is a no hunting area.

 Scouting of training areas prior to the hunting season is permitted when areas are available for recreation.
 The same rules for access apply, e.g., downrange pass, etc.

-Hunters and recreationists must wear daylight fluorescent orange when accompanying a big game hunter during rifle or muzzleloader seasons conforming to the State requirement for big game hunters.
+Hunters must wear daylight fluorescent orange during rifle or muzzleloader seasons conforming to the State requirement for big game hunters.
 Small game, waterfowl, and turkey hunters are no longer required to wear daylight fluorescent orange during big game seasons.

 Use of hunting blinds and tree stands that are not self-supporting or attaching them to trees with nails or screws is not permitted.
 Self-supporting hunting blinds may be left in the field for the duration of a hunting season when owner contact information is affixed to it.
 No other recreationist may use the blind without owner permission.
 Placing a tree stand in an area does not guarantee or reserve that site for the hunter.
 Fort Carson is not responsible for any lost, stolen, or damaged stands.
 Hunting from range towers or other range structures is prohibited.